BKWLD/laravel-pug/README.md

 The Pug view files can work side-by-side with regular PHP views.
 To use Blade templating within your Pug, just name the files with ".pug.blade" or ".pug.blade.php" extensions.

+## Extending Layouts

+Layout extension requires a leading slash for the view name, where `extends /layouts/main` would parse `resources/views/layouts/main.(pug|jade)`.
+The `basedir` option is required and defaults to `resources/views`.

 ## Histoy